FaisalAli19/ReactScoreKeeperApp/README.md

 # Score Keeper

 Score Keeper is a score tracking application.
-This tool can keep the score of the player stored.
+This tool can keep the score of the players.

 ## Getting Started